learning-zone/Testing-React-with-Jest-and-Enzyme/README.md

 npm run deploy
 ```

-this command will create a branch named gh-pages this branch host your app, and homepage property you created in package.json file hold your link for a live preview, or you can open the branch setting scroll down to GitHub Pages section you will find this:
+this command will create a branch named gh-pages this branch host your app, and homepage property you created in package.json file hold your link for a live preview, or you can open the **repository -->> settings -->> Github Pages** scroll down to GitHub Pages section you will find this:

 <img src="assets/github-pages.png" alt="Github Pages" />